project-imprimis/libprimis/doc/engine.md

-# The Imprimis Engine Specification
+# The Imprimis Engine

 #### Note that this is a draft and subject to expansion and modification.

+This text is an expository one, describing the *what* and some of the *why* things are implemented as they are in the engine.
+This document does not attempt to explain how the game is implemented.

 ## Chapters